 Management is responsible for:

-- Implementing the Quality Policy in their area of responsibility.
+- Implementing this Policy in their area of responsibility.

 Employees are responsible for: